Malmö University Publications

 Malmö University, Faculty of Health and Society (HS), Department of Social Work (SA).
 Malmö University, Centre for Sexology and Sexuality Studies (CSS).

 Islamisk aktivism och konkurrensen om sexuella normer i det mångkulturella samhället2021In: Sexualitet och migration i välfärdsarbete / [ed] Pernilla Ouis, Lund: Studentlitteratur AB, 2021, 1, p.
-201-224Chapter in book (Other (popular science, discussion, etc.))
+201-224Chapter in book (Other academic)

 Carlström, Charlotta